-Leverage Oberstown's stakeholder network to enhance our collaborative approach with key and vision.
+Leverage Oberstown's stakeholder network to enhance our collaborative approach with key partners to promote the fulfilment of the organisation's purpose and vision.

 - Participated in multiagency working groups to support the delivery of the CEHOP® framework and to ensure the young person remains the focus. - Engaged regularly with agencies including The Probation Service, An Garda Síochána National Youth Diversion Programme, Social Care Ireland, Youth Justice Strategy Working Group.